luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/user/azure-stack-rest-api-use.md

   **username**

-  Por exemplo, a conta do AAD de pilha do Azure:
+  Por exemplo, a conta do AAD do Azure Stack:

   ```
   azurestackadmin@fabrikam.onmicrosoft.com